-Mark decided to have porridge, which seemed like a good choice on a day when the mercury was down at -6C!
+You could go for porridge, which seemed like a good choice on a day when the mercury was down at -6C!

 But the Four Season’s porridge is nothing like the breakfast that I cook up on winter mornings at home.
 It’s a much more luxurious affair.

-And yes, I have to admit that I was a little jealous, but then I was going to be tucking into this delicious plateful.
+Yes, I have to admit that I was a little jealous, but then I was going to be tucking into this delicious plateful.